artkpv/TomatoDoer/README.md

 - Log of tomatoes done - saved, editable
 - Export to Evernote by email
 - Log analyzing (grouping by labels — #labeltemplate)
+- Popup notification on pomodoro ended or started (0.4.2)
+- Global hotkey to start and stop pomodoro (0.4.2)

 ### Requirements